understructure/AWSBigDataSpecialtyExamPrep/Domain_2_-_Storage/Kinesis_Streams_Emitting_Data_to_AWS_Services.md

 **For the exam, know:**

 * Data can be emitted to S3, Elasticsearch, Redshift, DynamoDB from Kinesis Streams using the Kinesis Connector Library
     * There are some questions specifically about how to get data into Redshift

+* Lambda functions can automatically read records from a Kinesis Stream, process them, and send the records to Redshift, S3, or DynamoDB